Sjhunt93/IAP-2019-2020/README.md

 # iapProj code

-Code that you write will as part of tutorials is inside pre-configured xcode/visual studio project called `iapProj`.
-This project includes all the files needed.
-Inlcudes JUCE 5 also.
+You will write all of your code for tutorials in a project called `iapProj`.
+This is a pre-configured xcode/visual studio project which includes all the files needed (including JUCE 5) to control and co-operate with Aserve.
+See the `iapProj/Builds` folder for MacOS Xcode and Windows Visual Studio compatible project files.

 # Compatability

-The project has been tested on the following versions of Mac OS/Xcode, and Windows/Visual studio.
+The project has been tested on the following platforms.

 ## Mac OS